TrueEarnings Costco American Express Credit Card Review

 Not bad, eh?

-American Express does a great job at breaking down your spending in each category, much like Mint.com or Quicken.
-To the right, you can see a portion of my year-end summary.
-Using the yearly totals in each reward percentage category, I calculated that for 2009 the additional rewards (above and beyond the typical 1% most card rewards programs offer) earned me an additional $95 over the year.
+American Express does a great job at breaking down your spending in each category and by each vendor, much like Mint or Quicken.
+I calculated the additional rewards (above and beyond the typical 1% most card rewards programs offer) earned me an additional $95 over the year.

 How do you Redeem your Costco True Earnings Rewards?